bdim404/Cider/README.md

 Drag and drop the app into the terminal and it will automatically replenish the path where the app is located.

 And then enter your password.

+# PR Welcome

+Welcome to PR a developer-signed version.